grafana/pyroscope/docs/sources/configure-client/language-sdks/go_push.md

 Pyroscope uses the standard `runtime/pprof` package to collect profiling data.
 Refer to [the official documentation](https://golang.org/doc/diagnostics#profiling) for details.

-## How to add Golang profiling to your application
+## Add Golang profiling to your application

 To start profiling a Go application, you need to include our go module in your app: